meilisearch/documentation/learn/advanced/faceted_search.md

 }
 ```

-Since `rating` was the only numeric facet in our example, it is returned in the `facetStats` object.
+Since `rating` was the only numeric facet in our example, it is the only facet returned in the `facetStats` object.

 ## Facet types